 Time to call Republicans out (literally) on repealing the Affordable Care Act

 The game is afoot.
-January 10th was a national call-in day to protect the Affordable Care Act.
-On the 11th, Republicans planned to begin voting on the budget measure that’s the starting point for their intended repealing of the Affordable Care Act.
+Today is a national call-in day to protect the Affordable Care Act.
+Tomorrow (Wednesday) Republicans begin voting on the budget measure that’s the starting point for their intended repealing of the Affordable Care Act.
 But — and this is major — Republicans may just be breaking ranks.
 Remember, they only need to lose three votes to make repeal impossible via their desired reconciliation method that avoids the prospect of a Democratic filibuster.
 And lo and behold, that’s looking increasingly possible.
 Rand Paul and some other Republicans have voiced their concerns about repealing the ACA without immediately providing a replacement.
 Five Republicans put forth a bill to delay the repeal bill by a bit over a month.
 Susan Collins and Lisa Murkowski are unhappy with the provision to defund Planned Parenthood.
 Some Republican governors are worried about the impact of repeal.
 And none of them are wrong.
 Repeal and delay would be devastating for the American people and economy alike.
 Let’s just say that I really hope you all have solid phone plans, because we need to be calling our representatives about this nonstop (cue Hamilton).

 Let’s be clear on what precisely it is that drives Republicans wild about the ACA.
 I’m no psychoanalyst, so I’m not going to analyze the Republican psyche, although given the fact that the insurance legislation that Mitt Romney implemented as governor functioned as the precursor to the ACA, I have my own views.
 Bottom line, Republicans hate the ACA because it asks the healthy and wealthy (if not necessarily wise) to help support coverage for the elderly, the chronically ill, the disabled, children under the age of 26, and low-income folks.
 That’s it.
 Sounds a lot uglier when you put it that way, doesn’t it?
 It means throwing the most vulnerable Americans under the bus to give the wealthiest a tax cut.
 Which means that their replacement plans simply aren’t as good, because they don’t do the same thing as the ACA — namely, ensure that everyone who needs it has access to quality and affordable healthcare, because their plans don’t provide the necessary financial scaffolding.